ykwei7/Track-O/docs/UserGuide.md

 * `START_TIME` and `END_TIME` should be within the same day.
 * `HOURLY_RATE` **must be a positive number** expressed in either zero decimal places or two decimal places with the last decimal place (i.e. last digit) being `0` or `5`.
 * `HOURLY_RATE` should not have a fee greater than `$1000`.
-* If the added lesson conflicts with an existing lesson belonging to any tutee, Track-O feedbacks that there is a schedule conflict, and re-displays the information of the lesson that the user inputs.
+* The lesson to be added must not clash with any of the lessons in the user's schedule.

 Examples:
 * `addlesson 1 subject/Biology d/4 s/11:30 e/13:30 rate/40.50`